-Western Forest Products Inc.'s 2022 Annual Meeting of Shareholders (the "Meeting") will be held at Suite 2800, 666 Burrard Street, Vancouver, British Columbia on May 5, 2022 at 9:00 a.m.
+Western Forest Products Inc.'s 2023 Annual Meeting of Shareholders (the "Meeting") will be held at Suite 2800, 666 Burrard Street, Vancouver, British Columbia on May 4, 2023 at 9:00 a.m.
 Pacific Daylight Time.
-At the Meeting, we will review the business and affairs of the Corporation and ask you to elect directors, appoint auditors for the coming year and consider an advisory vote on our approach to executive compensation.
+The annual meeting is your opportunity to vote on a number of important matters and the feedback we receive from you is important.
+The enclosed Management Information Circular describes the items of business that will be addressed at the Meeting, namely reviewing the business and affairs of the Corporation and electing directors, appointing auditors for the coming year and considering an advisory vote on our approach to executive compensation.
+The Management Information Circular also provides insight on our executive compensation and corporate governance practices and objectives.